 This is when a technology called “Zonal OCR” (also referred to as Template OCR) comes into play.
 Zonal OCR basically allows us to extract only the important data fields from a scanned document and store the extracted values in a structured database.
 One popular use case for Zonal OCR is to convert PDF to Excel or Automated Invoice Processing.

 How does Zonal OCR software work?

-Zonal OCR goes one step further.
-Instead of only converting your scanned images into text, a Zonal OCR software system can be trained to understand the structure and hierarchy of you document.
-By defining “zones”, it is possible to teach a zone based OCR system to distinguish certain data fields from each other.
+Zonal or Template OCR goes one step further.
+Instead of only converting your scanned images into text, a software system can be trained to understand the structure and hierarchy of your document.
+By defining “zones”, it is possible to teach a zone-based OCR system to distinguish certain data fields from each other.

 To sum it up: Zonal OCR is a special type of Optical Character Recognition which extracts only certain text data fields from a document.
 The extraction is based on “zones” which are defined by the user prior to scanning.
 Your

 Training a Zonal OCR system basically means to define where all data fields can be found inside a document.
 This process needs to be done only once and the locations (zones) of the data fields are then saved in a template.

 Once you trained your system properly, the zone templates can be used for scanning further documents.
 And this is where Zonal OCR really shines.